Plan for Canada-wide securities watchdog wins another, though small, convert

 Prince Edward Island (PEI) is Canada’s smallest province in both land area and population, with just 140,000 residents on 5,660 square kilometers off the country’s east coast.
 Its economy relies mostly on agriculture, fishing and tourism.

-Just one company, Solarvest Bioenergy Inc (SVS.V), is headquartered in PEI out of nearly 3,500 listed on the Toronto Stock Exchange and the small-cap TSX Ventures Exchange, according to data from exchange operator TMX Group.
+Just one company, Solarvest Bioenergy Inc, is headquartered in PEI out of nearly 3,500 listed on the Toronto Stock Exchange and the small-cap TSX Ventures Exchange, according to data from exchange operator TMX Group.